shmuelyaish/AnomalyDetectionWebService/README.md

 How to use:
   NOTE:
-    - Link to youtube video which we explain how to use:
+    - Link to youtube video explaining how to use the program: https://youtu.be/AhdIsmxYpr4

   1. Choose the Linear or Hybrid anomaly detection algorithm.
   2. Upload a .csv file that the program will learn from in the right box. (!NOTE! : The csv must be of Unix endline format '\n')